melowntech/vts-browser-cpp/README.md

 ## WIP

-Be warned, this library is still in early state of development.
+Be warned, this library is still in development.
 We make no attempt on maintaining ABI nor API compatibility yet.

 ## Api Documentation